Essential Oils for Hormones and Hormonal Balance - Dr. Axe

 Essential oils for hormones - Dr. Axe

-I want to share with you how essential oils can help naturally balance your hormones and the specific oils that can benefit progesterone and estrogen levels, improve thyroid hormones, and help men naturally boost low testosterone.
-Which are the best essential oils for hormones?
-Keep reading.
+Did you know that certain essential oils can help naturally balance your hormones and that specific oils can benefit progesterone and estrogen levels, improve thyroid hormones, and help men naturally boost low testosterone?
+It’s true — so what are the best essential oils for hormones?

-Essential oils uses continue to amaze me, as they can be used to treat so many health illnesses and improve so many aspects of your health.
-For the sake of using essential oils for hormones and achieving balance, there are three main essential oils we’re going to cover: clary sage, thyme and sandalwood essential oils.
+Essential oil uses continue to expand, as they can be used to help treat so many health issues and improve so many aspects of your health.
+For the sake of using essential oils for hormones and achieving balance, there are five main essential oils we’re going to cover: clary sage, thyme, rose, geranium and sandalwood essential oils.

 This is just one of the many studies proving clary sage oil benefits hormones.

 Because clary sage helps balance out those estrogen levels, it’s an incredibly effective essential oil in helping a wide array of hormone imbalances.
-So, whether you’re looking for natural remedies for PMS cramps during the month or possibly already know you have excess estrogen in your body, clary sage is a great essential oil to consider adding to your essential oil regime.
+So, whether you’re looking for natural remedies for PMS cramps during the month or possibly already know you have excess estrogen in your body, clary sage is a great essential oil to consider adding to your essential oil for hormones regimen.

 Research discussed in the Proceedings of the Society of Experimental Biology and Medicine discovered thyme essential oil has progesterone-balancing effects.